link1905/system-design-101/content/docs/design-patterns/distributed-transaction/blocking-protocols.md

     s2 -> s2: Commit
     s3 -> s3: Commit
 }
 ```

-Unfortunately, we've not boosted up the availability yet.
+Unfortunately, this doesn't fully resolve the availability issue.
-If any sever goes down with the coordinator,
+If any cohort goes down along with the coordinator,
-once again, the remaining cohorts get no unanimity and stay in the uncertain state.
+the remaining active cohorts might not achieve unanimity (as they can't confirm the state of the crashed cohort)
-Moreover, in fact, the coordinator is frequently implemented as a cohort also;
-That means its corruption still halts the entire system.
+and would still be stuck in an uncertain state.

 ```d2
 shape: sequence_diagram